amrelabbasy11/Sealedsecrets-Auto-Reencrypt/README.md

   - Git: For version control of your configurations and the Jenkinsfile.
   - AWS CLI and Credentials: For interacting with your AWS EKS cluster.

+## Jenkins Setup
+  ### Connect Jenkins with GitHub and Docker (Important: Since the repository is private, authentication is required):
+   - Configure GitHub credentials in Jenkins to allow access to the private repository.
+   - Set up Docker credentials in Jenkins to push images to Docker Hub.

+  ### Create a Pipeline Job:
+   - Set up a new Jenkins pipeline to manage the deployment process.

+  ### Use the Provided Jenkinsfile:
+   - Configure the pipeline using the Jenkinsfile script included in this repository.

 ## Jenkinsfile Pipeline
   This Jenkins pipeline performs the following steps: